johnjackoleary/cfi-commonplace-book/Filed/Holding Procedures.md

 3. Crosswind correction during pattern
 	1. Determine cross-wind correction on inbound leg, and TRIPLE it on outbound leg ([[AIM 5]]-3-8)
 	2. Results in an avocado-esque shape
+	3. May need to fly shorter/longer on outbound leg to ensure a 1-minute inbound leg
-	3. ![[Example Hold Wind Correction.jpeg]]^[Shows an initial direct entry without knowledge of the winds.
+	4. ![[Example Hold Wind Correction.jpeg]]^[Shows an initial direct entry without knowledge of the winds.
 While flying on the outbound heading, the student realized they had been blown outside the protected area and made a heading change to allow a turn inbound.
 The next two laps were learning the inbound and outbound headings.]

 ## Clearances
 > [!tip] See [[Sample Holding Clearances]] for some examples